Next Lesson - Chronic Inflammation

 - Vasoconstriction of arterioles (for a few seconds).

 - Vasodilation of arterioles and then capillaries.
-This increases the blood flow to the area, resulting in heat and redness (calor and rubor).
+This increases the blood flow to the affected area, resulting in heat and redness (calor and rubor).

-- The concentration of red blood cells in small vessels and increased blood viscosity leads to stasis within the vessel.
+- The increased concentration of red blood cells in small vessels and increased blood viscosity leads to stasis within the vessel.

 This process is controlled by different chemical mediators.
 Within the first 30 minutes the main mediator, histamine, is released from mast cells, basophils, and platelets.
 Histamine acts to dilate vasculature, increase vascular permeability and stimulate pain (dolor).
 As the inflammatory response continues it is mediated by chemicals known as leukotrienes and bradykinins.

-The fluid flow across the vessel walls is controlled a combination of hydrostatic pressure (the pressure exerted by a fluid which forces fluid out) and oncotic pressure (osmotic pressure exerted by proteins which draws fluid in).
+The fluid flow across the vessel walls is controlled by a combination of hydrostatic pressure (the pressure exerted by a fluid which forces fluid out) and oncotic pressure (osmotic pressure exerted by proteins which draws fluid in).
 These are known as Starling’s Forces.

 - If there is increased hydrostatic pressure, there is an increased flow of fluid out of the vessel.